-BPSA Wastewater Flow Forecast Methodology: Update & Scheduling
+Wastewater Flow Forecast Methodology - Update & Scheduling

-update of the BPSA methodology was done in 2009 by Black & Veatch.
-This update will re-examine the 2009 base year flows the flow factors and I/ assumptions are still appropriate
+The Regional Wastewater Flow Forecast Model (RWFFM) was originally created just for the Blue Plains Service Area (BPSA) to assist the Blue Plains Users with their long-term planning needs.
+It was subsequently expanded by COG staff to assist in region-wide planning.
+The last formal update of the BPSA methodology was done in 2009 by Black & Veatch on behalf of the Blue Plains Users.
+As part of their ongoing long-term planning efforts, the Blue Plains Users have agreed to update the RWFFM again.
+This update l: first evaluate flow projection methods used in the region; and then re-examine the 2009 base year flows, and assess whether the flow factors and I/I assumptions that are currently used in the RWFFM – and determine if they are still appropriate.

-COG staff will review existing information, and draft a scope of work by spring 2018.
+COG staff will review the existing information, and draft a scope of work by spring 2018.
 COG expects to be able to initiate a contract by mid-2018.
-As part of the investigation phase, COG staff will be contacting various COG members to find out more about how their flow projection methods and trends.
+As part of the investigation phase, COG staff will be contacting various COG members to find out more about their flow projection methods and trends.

-The 2009 Base year flows, which was conducted by Black and Veatch, will be re-examined and updated to reflect the most current flows used for the BPSA Wastewater Flow Forecast Model.
-The purpose of this update is to examine if the flow factors and I/I assumptions are still appropriate for utilization, as well as determining if other methods may be more appropriate for projecting future wastewater flows.

-BPSA Flow Update Schedule

-Nov-Dec 2017: COG Staff will review any existing information with the Technical Subcommittee regarding the flow forecast model

-Jan 2018: COG Staff will draft a detailed Scope of Work

-March 2018: IMA-RC will request to approve the draft Scope of Work

-April 2018: COG will issue the RFP

-May 2018: COG will initiate the contract for the flow update
+Although the projected 2045 annual flow for individual plants are not shown, COG intends to work with these wastewater treatment plants separately on how their flow can be managed so that they do not exceed their maximum capacity.

 COG Staff Contact: Nasser Ameen ameen@mwcog.org